eserlxl/vglog-filter/doc/FAQ.md

 This is much more convenient than saving to a file first.

 ## Can I use vglog-filter with logs from tools other than Valgrind?
 It is designed for Valgrind logs, but may work with similar formats if the error blocks match the expected patterns.

+## What build configurations are available?
+The project supports several build configurations:
+- **Default**: Standard build with O2 optimizations
+- **Performance**: O3 optimizations with LTO and native architecture tuning
+- **Debug**: Debug symbols with O0 optimization for debugging
+- **Warnings**: Extra compiler warnings for code quality
+- **Tests**: Builds and runs the test suite

+You can combine these options: `./build.sh performance warnings tests`

+## How is the project tested in CI/CD?
+The project uses comprehensive GitHub Actions workflows that test:
+- All 12 build configuration combinations
+- Cross-platform compatibility (Ubuntu, Arch, Fedora, Debian)
+- Debug builds with GDB integration
+- Performance optimizations and LTO verification
+- Memory sanitizer testing
+- Static analysis with Clang-Tidy
+- Security analysis with CodeQL
+- Shell script validation with ShellCheck